At East Dene the Science curriculum stimulates and excites pupil’s curiosity about natural phenomena and events in the world around them

 Each year we celebrate Science Week where children take part in a range of activities.
 Some of these are linked to the year group objectives and others are whole school where progression is shown through working scientifically.
 We also run a Science club every Friday where children can sign up for the half term and take part in a range of scientific activities which cover a range of skills.

 Assessment in Science is ongoing throughout a unit of work.
-Staff make judgements related to the National Curriculum objectives and use examples of word at expected standards to support these judgements.
-Every year group builds on the previous year and staff ensure they know what has come before and what comes next so that teaching and assessments are consolidated and built upon.
+Staff make judgements related to the National Curriculum objectives and use examples of work at expected standards to support these judgements.
+Every year group builds on the previous year and staff ensure they know what has come before and what comes next so that knowledge and skills are consolidated and accurate.
 At the beginning of each unit an activity is used to assess what children already know.
 This not only gives staff a starting point but also makes sure that lessons are pitched at an appropriate level.
 During each session previous learning is recapped and built on in order to ensure deeper learning can take place.
-At the end of a unit an activity or enquiry is planned to evidence and assess.
+At the end of a unit an activity or enquiry is planned to evidence and assess learning covered.

 Science Club – bubbles